keya-cybernova/Soc-lab-zeek-splunk-detection/README.md

 This pattern is consistent with reconnaissance activity, specifically port scanning.

+-- Detection Outcome

-### Detection Outcome
+--- Detection Outcome

 The attack was successfully detected by correlating repeated TCP connection attempts from a single source IP.

-The following detection rule was created in Splunk to identify potential port scanning activity:

-- Detect multiple connection attempts from a single source IP
-- Identify abnormal spike in connections using Zeek logs (conn.log)
+The identified behavior clearly indicates port scanning activity originating from 192.168.56.101.
-## 📸 Screenshots
+  --📸 Screenshots

 ![Detection](detection.png)

 ---

-## 🛠️ Tools & Technologies
+-- 🛠️ Tools & Technologies

 * Zeek
 * Splunk Enterprise